 Sports Physicals Exams Questions and Answers

 Urgent Care & Wellness Center prides itself on helping our patients get well and staying well.
 We are proud to provide sports physical exams in Lutz, FL.
-For more information, call us or visit online to see our business hours.
+For more information, contact us or book an appointment online.
 We accept walk-ins.
 We serve patients from Lutz FL, New Port Richey, FL and surrounding areas.

 Table of Contents:

 Does urgent care do sports physicals?

 What does a sports physical exam consist of?

 What is the difference between a physical and a sports physical?

 If you are starting a new athletic activity or returning to play after an injury or offseason, a sports physical is a great way to ensure you are physically up to speed to participate!
 At Urgent Care & Wellness Center, our doctors would be happy to provide you or your child with a sports physical.

 Yes!
 Many urgent care clinics provide excellent sports physical services.
 At Urgent Care & Wellness Center in Lutz, FL, our board-certified physicians have an abundance of experience and expertise in providing thorough and high-quality sports physicals to patients of varying ages.
 A sports physical, also known as a preparticipation physical examination (PPE), is an excellent way to ensure that you or your child is physically fit to participate in an athletic activity safely.

 In general, there are two primary parts to a sports physical exam.
 The first part consists of a medical history review, followed by a physical examination.